michael-spengler/klopapier.exchange/README.md

 # Klopapier Exchange

 Selbst wenn alles Scheiße ist, kannst Du immernoch mit Crypto zahlen.

+Get ready for the launch of the USD Wipepaper and the Euro Wipepaper.

 The [Klopapier Exchange](https://klopapier.exchange) is an education project for my students at DHBW Mannheim.
 We might sell https://www.printedtp.com/ with USD, EUR...